 With the advent of the Internet, traders were no longer relying on bad phone connections, lengthy fax messages which took an age to transfer, or TV that just wasn’t up-to-the-minute and accurate enough.
 While some brokers offer better deals than others, it has become a very competitive field, all accessed from a web-browser or smartphone and tablet.

 Mobile data and 4G

 For a long time, accessing the Internet on one’s phone was a tricky proposition.
 Early internet-enabled phones were primitive, only having access to a handful of bespoke websites and rendering most standard pages as garbled nonsense.

 Directly related to mobile data, the appearance of apps on smartphones was a watershed moment for trading.
-Previously, trading was done entirely either via websites or on old-school telephone connections.
+Previously, trading was done entirely via websites or old-school telephone connections.

-Many trading platforms now have their own apps, and there are a wealth of third-party apps available to consumers of novice and expert status alike.
+Many trading platforms now have their own apps, and a wealth of third-party apps are available to consumers of novice and expert status.

 Crowdsourcing and the gig economy

 With the advent of the “gig economy”, in which many people choose to strike out as self-employed or start their own business rather than enter into an employment contract, trading became a different beast altogether.